aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/individualfontconfigs/_index.md

 ### getFontSubstitutes(string) {#getFontSubstitutes-string-}

-Returns array containing font substitute names to be used if original font is not presented.
+Returns an array containing font substitute names to be used if original font is not presented.

 ```javascript
 getFontSubstitutes(originalFontName: string) : string[];